Gleaning

-Gleaning is the act of collecting leftover crops from farmers' fields after they have been commercially harvested or on fields where it is not economically profitable to harvest.
-It is a practice described in the Hebrew Bible that became a legally enforced entitlement of the poor in a number of Christian kingdoms.
-Modern day "dumpster diving", when done for food or culinary ingredients, is seen as a similar form of food recovery.
-Gleaning is also still used to provide nutritious harvested foods for those in need.
-It is modernly used due to a need for a national network to aid food recovery organizations in the United States.
-This is called the National Gleaning Project which was started by the Center for Agriculture and Food Systems at Vermont Law and Graduate School to aid those less fortunate much like the old Christian Kingdoms.
+Gleaning is the act of collecting leftover crops in the field after harvest.
+During harvest, there is food that is left or missed often because it does not meet store standards for uniformity.
+Sometimes, fields are left because they were not economically profitable to harvest.
+In modern times, gleaning is used to provide fresh foods to those in need.
+"Dumpster diving", when done for food or culinary ingredients, is seen as a similar form of food recovery.
+There are multiple organizations that support gleaning, including the Gleaning Network in the UK, and the National Gleaning Project in the United States.
+Both organizations have worked on national networks to connect modern gleaning and food recovery organizations.

+History

+The term glean was first used in English in the 14th Century, and meant both "to gather grain or other produce left by reapers" and "to gather information or material bit by bit".
+It has roots in Middle English (glenen), Anglo-French (glener), and Late Latin (glen(n)ō (“make a collection).
+Gleaning is referred to throughout history, including biblical references in the books of Leviticus and Deuteronomy.
+Gleaning has long been a part of agricultural calendar and process, and was practiced widely by the rural poor during the 16th and 17th Centuries.
+Additionally, as much as one-eighth of labour-based households' annual earnings came from gleaning in the 18th and 19th Centuries.
+Technology of the mid-19th Century would heavily reduce gleaning globally.

-Bible
+In the Bible

-According to the Book of Deuteronomy and Leviticus, farmers should leave the edges of their fields unharvested (pe'ah), should not pick up that which was dropped (gleanings), and should not harvest any over-looked produce that had been forgotten when they harvested the majority of a field.
+According to the books of Deuteronomy and Leviticus, farmers should leave the edges of their fields unharvested (pe'ah), should not pick up that which was dropped (gleanings), and should not harvest any overlooked produce that had been forgotten when they harvested the majority of a field.
 On one of the two occasions that this is stated in Leviticus, it adds that in vineyards, some grapes should be left ungathered, a statement also found in Deuteronomy.

 These verses additionally command that olive trees should not be beaten on multiple occasions, and whatever remains from the first set of beatings should be left.
 According to Leviticus, these things should be left for the poor and for strangers, and Deuteronomy commands that it should be left for widows, strangers, and paternal orphans.
 The Book of Ruth tells of gleaning by the widow Ruth to provide for herself and her mother-in-law, Naomi, who was also a widow.